filipebafica/minitalk/README.md

 # minitalk
-Data exchange program using UNIX signals
+Data exchange program using UNIX signals.

 ## 🗂 Table of Contents
 * [About](#-about)